-I have recently written a play about Shakespeare, and he is researching a story about Shakespeare’s brother Edmund, so our conversation obviously focuses very much on Shakespeare.
-Not having strictly learnt my lessons from our lunches one and two, I have once again somewhat brazenly booked another drink on the South Bank at seven, but with a friend who has stood me up so many times and has so frequently been so unreliable that I think not too much of it when, around about seven, we just really have nowhere near exhausted our topic and order another bottle of wine.
+I have recently written a play about Shakespeare and his relationship with the recipient of his ‘Fair Youth’ sonnets, and my friend is researching a story about William Shakespeare’s brother Edmund, so on this occasion our conversation for obvious reasons focuses almost exclusively on Shakespeare.
+Not having strictly learnt my lesson from our previous lunches, one and two, I have once again brazenly booked another drink on the Southbank at seven, but with a friend who has stood me up so many times and has so frequently been so unreliable that I think not too much of it when, around about seven, we just really have nowhere near exhausted our topic and order another bottle of wine.

 Not that we were trying to do a runner.
 When I phone the restaurant the next day, on my first attempt there is nobody there to take payment for the bottle, but they say they will phone me back.
-When they don’t phone me back I try again, and this time round a Maître’d who doesn’t seem in a particularly appreciative mood recalls: yes, you paid for the first ones and then you kept hugging the guy and then you were gone.
-He is still for some reason unable to take payment but promises to phone me back.
-For a second time, nobody phones me, so I accept that last bottle as a drink on the house and consider the matter dealt with: thank you, it was much appreciated.
+When they don’t phone me back, I try again, and this time round a Maître’d who doesn’t seem in a particularly appreciative mood recalls: ‘Yes, you paid for the first ones, and then you kept hugging the guy, and then you were gone.’
+He is still for some reason unable to take payment over the phone, but promises to call me back, for certain.
+For a second time, nobody calls me, so I accept that last bottle as a drink on the house and consider the matter dealt with: thank you, it was much appreciated.

-When he says: ‘you were hugging the guy,’ he is, I think, being diplomatic.
-Or is the term euphemistic.
+But when he says: ‘you were hugging the guy,’ he is, I think, being diplomatic.
+Or is the term I’m looking for ‘euphemistic.’
 I am fairly certain that by the time we finally staggered to our feet we were effectively snogging.
 This is slightly unusual and also unexpected behaviour from both of us because we’re just mates.
 Also, my affectionate Writer Friend as far as I know has never yet been gay.
-Then again, it doesn’t really matter whether or not anyone is and I don’t hold with the labels in the first place and so I really don’t have any concerns about this, at all.
+Then again, it doesn’t really matter whether or not anyone is or isn’t, and I don’t hold with these labels in the first place, and so I really don’t have any concerns about this, at all.